Rahul-T/twitch-channel-recommender/README.md

 # Twitch Channel Recommender
 Recommends Twitch channel to a user based on user set preferences and real-time chat data

-For an in-depth explanation of the project view this [presentation](./Presentation.pdf)
+For an in-depth explanation of the project, please view this [presentation](./Presentation.pdf)

 [Video demo of functionality](https://www.youtube.com/watch?v=R-YS_NFtGGw)